 Kilmainham Gaol Museum

-We look forward to welcoming you back to Kilmainham Gaol when the current restrictions are lifted.
+Thank you for your patience and understanding.
+We look forward to welcoming you to Kilmainham Gaol very soon.

 Kilmainham Gaol opened in 1796 as the new County Gaol for Dublin.
 It closed its doors in 1924.